Skip to main content

 Projected Incident Activity

-48 hours: The weather conditions continue to slowly move downward toward seasonal averages as temperatures slowly lower along with rising of relative humidities.
-Smoldering continues in the fire area even with the slow rising in relative humidity, but unburned fuels can still be consumed if they do not receive any type of moisture.
+The weather conditions continue to move back to seasonal averages, as temperatures start to rise along with the lowering of relative humidities.
+Smoldering continues in the fire area, but unburned fuels can be at a moderate rate if they do not receive any type of moisture.

 Current Weather